taw00/pychess-rpm/README.md

 convenience.
 I make no guarantee that it works as it should.
 Buyer beware. :) I am in no way affiliated with the developers of PyChess, but I do thank them and the larger PyChess community who have created an incredible chess application.

+The upstream project makes an RPM available, but (a) it isn't available in a convenient repository, and (b) it doesn't build in a sanitized build environment (ala COPR).
+My binary RPM build exists for these reasons.

 ## Questions or comments&nbsp;.&nbsp;.&nbsp;.